 The Bears are for Real

 The Bears Defense will keep them in just about every game this season (and flat out win some games).
 If the offense can get going consistently, this team goes from surprise team of the season to legitimate NFC contender.
 Yesterday’s game against the Buccaneers was a step in the right direction.
-Mitchell Trubisky looked comfortable in a way we haven’t seen at any point in his career.
+Mitch Trubisky looked comfortable in a way we haven’t seen at any point in his career.
 Keep in mind, the Buccaneers are last in the NFL in scoring defense.
 Chicago will have tougher tests in the coming weeks against Miami and New England.
 Circle that Week 7 Patriots-Bears matchup on your calendars.
 Should be a good one.